milochristiansen/lua/README.md

 * * *

+1.1.3

+One of the tests was failing on 32 bit systems, now it isn't.

+* Integer table keys that fit into a script integer but not a system default int value will no longer be truncated sometimes.
+  Such keys were always supposed to go in the hash part of the table, but before this fix the keys were being truncated first in some cases. (table.go)

+* * *

 1.1.2

 More script tests, but no real compiler bugs this time.
 Instead I found several minor issues with a few of the API functions